falldamagestudio/UberLogger-LogChannels/README.md

 # UberLogger-LogChannels

+# Features

 Get compile time validation of channel names: channel names are available via IntelliSense.

 Eliminate calls to muted channels at compile time.
-Logging to channels will have zero runtime cost.
+Logging to muted channels will have zero runtime cost.
+Any logic used to create the log string will also be eliminated.

+Set channel log filter levels individually: disable Message for some channel, leave it on for others.
+This allows you to place detailed logging in your different systems, ready to be activated for individual systems when it is time to investigate something in them.

 # Usage